Muscular Dystrophy Coordinating Committee (MDCC)

 • Establish recruitment, enrollment and/or data collection sites in the community at locations that are convenient, familiar and trusted by potential study participants.

-• Work with patient advocacy groups in outreach to underrepresented people to increase awareness of the study and to incorporate patient perspectives in the design of the study.
+• Work with patient advocacy groups in outreach to affected individuals to increase awareness of the study and to incorporate patient perspectives in the design of the study.

 Meetings